 Please state the names and ages of anyone over the age of 17, other than the owners, who will occupy the property with you

-Important warnings to consider in further to the above Landmark transfer of equity information :
+Information to consider in in addition to the above Landmark transfer of equity Advice :

 There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Landmark conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, the lease may require that you have a license to do so from the freeholder.
-If such restrictions are not strictly observed you may be in violation of the lease.
-This could trigger the freeholder taking enforcement action against you.
+Should the tenure of your property be leasehold, provisions in the lease may have a requirement for notices to be served and that you obtain the consent of the landlord.
+If such conditions are not strictly observed you may be in violation of your covenants under the lease.
+This could potentially result in the freeholder taking enforcement action against you.

 When it comes to preparing the the Land Registry documents your conveyancer should in the ‘consideration’ panel choose the first option, if consideration is given; otherwise ignore the consideration panel altogether.